cirosantilli/cpp-cheat/readme.md

-my simple c and cpp programs
+simple c and c++ programs, cheats and mini projects.

-larger projects may be in separate repos.
+larger projects may be in separate dirs.

-#featured

-- ./cheat/

-    contains all that I know about c and cpp and stdlibs

-    not beginner oriented.

-    attempts to understand every minute hehavior and performance characteristic of the language and the stdlib
+there may be other compiled languages here for which I don't have much material for a separate dir, specially when I interface that language with c.
+Ex: fotran.